 As one enters the campus from 15th Avenue, immediately to the left (south), is the distinctive Henson Memorial Chapel.
 It is built in the form of an arrowhead and seats up to 250 persons.
-Housed within the same building are the Administrative Offices of the President, Assistant to the President, Director of Student and Institutional Services, and the Director of Enrollment and Student Development.
-The Enrollment Office is located here as well.
+Housed within the same building are the Administrative Offices of the President, Administrative Assistant, Director of Student and Institutional Services, Clerical Assistant for Student and Institutional Services.
+The Enrollment Office and Warrior Chapel are located upstairs.